Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 Taupo

-Taupo is a picturesque town on the shores of Lake Taupo, New Zealand’s largest lake, and surrounded by hot springs.
-Known for its stunning landscapes, Taupo is a paradise for outdoor activities whether it’s fishing for trout , hiking or enjoying water sports.
-Taupo is a must-visit destination for travelers.
+Taupo is a picturesque town on the shores of Lake Taupo, New Zealand’s largest lake and is surrounded by hot springs.
+Its a paradise for outdoor lovers.
+Whether you’re trout fishing, hiking scenic trails, or enjoying water sports.
+It’s a must-visit place for any traveler to New Zealand.

 We stayed halfway between Taupo and Rotorua for a few days to explore the area.
 This is a view of Lake Taupo.